4 Questions to Ask Your Child When Choosing a University

 Most students focus on how well they can potentially do academically when they’re gearing up for university.
 But a well-rounded tertiary education is not just about textbooks and acing exams.
 Beyond accumulating knowledge, a future-ready education should enable students to hone a variety of essential life skills.

-Thankfully, SMU students can enjoy the best of both worlds, by curating academic experiences from over 300 double degree and double major combinations.
+Thankfully, SMU students can enjoy the best of both worlds, by curating academic experiences from over 500 double degree and double major combinations.
 Such flexibility in designing their education helps widen the net of career prospects for graduates.
 Students can also integrate learnings across disciplines, interact with one another across majors, and work in teams to solve problems — thereby preparing them for the real world.

 2. What are your career goals after university?

-First and foremost, ask your child, what career pathways do they hope to embark upon after university: Do they want to work for a big company, join a vibrant startup or even launch a business of their own?
-Are they interested in a particular field or industry — and how have these sectors been affected by recent disruptions like technological transformation, climate change, the Covid-19 crisis and ongoing tensions within cross-border trade relations?
-Once your freshman-to-be gains an idea of what they want to do and the potential challenges of reaching their goals, start researching universities that can equip them with the necessary competencies to get them on track upon graduation.
+First and foremost, ask your child, what career pathways do they hope to embark upon graduation.
+Do they want to work for a big company, join a vibrant start-up, or launch a business of their own?
+Are they interested in a particular field or industry — and how have these sectors been affected by recent disruptions like technological and AI transformation, climate change, the Covid-19 crisis, and ongoing tensions within cross-border trade relations?

 3. How will you maximise your employability?

 As parents of a college-age child, one of your top priorities is ensuring that they receive the best possible education to prepare them for the world stage upon graduation.
 Specifically, an institute of higher education should open up pathways to a successful career and greater employability.
-Besides its academic rigour, the right university should also offer a holistic programme that prepares students for a vibrant career, from the day they step onto campus as a freshman.

 As such, SMU graduates are highly sought after by top employers locally and internationally.
-In the 2021 Joint Graduate Employment Survey (GES) conducted by SMU and the other Autonomous Universities, its graduates again emerged with one of the best starting salaries and strongest employment rates in Singapore amongst all Singapore government-funded universities.
+In the 2024 Joint Graduate Employment Survey (GES) conducted by SMU and the other Autonomous Universities, its graduates again emerged with one of the best starting salaries and strongest employment rates in Singapore amongst all government-funded universities.

 4. How can a university prepare you for a lifetime of meaningful impact, beyond work?